Modified Citrus Pectin, MCP and cancer

-Modified Citrus Pectin, MCP, or fractionated pectin would appear to have anti-cancer, anti-metastases, strong immune boosting and heavy metal detoxification abilities.
-It blocks an important inflammatory compound, Galactin-3, and it has also been shown to help chemotherapy drugs work better.
-"It’s one of my favourite anti-cancer supplements", writes Chris Woollams.
+Modified Citrus Pectin, or MCP, or fractionated pectin would appear to have anticancer, anti-metastases, strong immune boosting and heavy metal detoxification properties; it blocks an important pro-cancer compound Galectin-3 (Gal-3) and has been shown to help chemotherapy and radiotherapy work better.

-The American Cancer Society states that ’Several animal studies found that MCP helped reduce the spread of prostate, breast, and skin cancer.
+The American Cancer Society states that ’Several animal studies found that MCP helped reduce the spread of prostate, breast, and melanoma skin cancer.
 Animals with these types of cancer that were fed MCP had a much lower risk of the tumor spreading to the lungs’.
+Research findings showed that MCP was effective against metastatic cancer, with notable effectiveness against solid tumors such as melanoma as well as cancers located in the prostate, colon and breast.
+Furthermore, MCP has exhibited the ability to suppress angiogenesis and metastasis of different forms of cancer during animal testing, thereby restraining the growth of the cancer itself.

-Another study suggested that MCP made it difficult for metastatic cancer cells to join together and grow in other parts of the body.
-In a small human study with prostate cancer, those taking MCP showed slower growth of PSA levels(2).
+Another study (2) suggested that MCP made it difficult for metastatic cancer cells to join together and grow in other parts of the body.
+In a small human study with prostate cancer, those taking MCP showed slower growth of PSA levels.

 MCP has also be shown to: